More on Life Insurance

 An independent life insurance agent or broker can help you find the best rates for your specific health history

 Certain pre-existing medical conditions, red flags in your family history, or lifestyle choices may move you down a classification (which in turn will raise your rates) because they indicate that you pose a higher risk of dying while your policy is active.

-There are a number of common medical conditions that life insurance companies take into consideration in the underwriting process, including:
+There are several types of pre-existing medical conditions that life insurance companies take into consideration in the underwriting process, including:

-Does that mean you’ll be denied life insurance coverage or stuck with astronomically high premiums if you have one (or more) of these pre-existing conditions?
-Not necessarily.
+Does it mean you’ll be denied life insurance coverage or stuck with astronomically high premiums if you have a pre-existing condition?
+Not at all.
 Every insurance company has different underwriting guidelines and standards for evaluating these and other medical conditions.
 Depending on your treatment plan and the insurer you get coverage from, it’s entirely possible to find a life insurance company that will cover pre-existing conditions and offer you affordable premiums.

 For instance, one insurer might offer better rates for people with a family history of cancer, while another will treat a condition like high cholesterol more favorably in their underwriting.
 That’s why it’s important to compare rates across multiple insurers, particularly when you’re concerned about how your health could affect your insurance coverage.

 Researching and buying life insurance can be daunting, even for those who are in great health.
 There are dozens of insurance companies to sort through, and it’s not always easy to understand insurance jargon.

 If you’re shopping for insurance with a less-than-perfect health record, the following steps could help you find better rates:

 One of the most efficient ways of finding the best insurance company for your specific health history is to enlist the help of an independent life insurance broker like Policygenius.